Dokyyy/IPDALight/PressureComparison.md

 ``python train.py``

 ### Results
 After the code is executed, we can get result files named *Pressure-dataset-intersection-IPDALight.txt*, which record the pressure changes for different intersections.
-Then we can plot the pressure changes after the algorithm is stable.
+Then we can plot the pressure changes after the algorithm converges.
 For example, the figure below compares the pressure of IPDALight and PressLight with a duration of 20 seconds.

 ![image](https://user-images.githubusercontent.com/29703034/130354274-0372a6f1-de71-47b2-9c82-76baaf4d7021.png)